Tucson Paternity Lawyer

 Paternity And Child Support Responsibilities

-For mothers — We can represent you to obtain current and past-due child support.
-If necessary, we also can seek to enforce the child support order.
+For mothers — Mr. Singer can represent you to obtain current and past-due child support.
+If necessary, he can also seek to enforce the child support order.

-For fathers — An attorney at our firm can represent you to obtain a fair and reasonable child support payment.
+For fathers — Mr. Singer can represent you to obtain a fair and reasonable child support payment.

 DNA Testing In Paternity Actions